By Hank Hanegraaff

 To begin with, we will never exhaust exploring our Creator.
-God by nature is infinite and we are limited.
+God by nature is infinite, and we are limited.
 Thus, what we now merely apprehend about the Creator we will spend an eternity seeking to comprehend.
-Imagine finally beginning to get a handle on how God is one in nature and three in person.
+Imagine finally beginning to get a handle on how God is one in nature and three in Person.
 Imagine exploring the depths of God’s love, wisdom, and holiness.
-Imagine forever growing in our capacities to fathom his immensity, immutability, and incomprehensibility.
-And to top it all off, the more we come to know him, the more there will be to know.
+Imagine forever growing in our capacities to fathom His immensity, immutability, and incomprehensibility.
+And the more we come to know Him, the more there will be to know.

 Furthermore, we will never come to the end of exploring fellow Christians.
 Our ability to appreciate one another will be enhanced exponentially.
-Imagine being able to love another human being without even a tinge of selfishness.
-Imagine appreciating, no, reveling in the exalted capacities and station that God bestows on another without so much as a modicum of jealousy.
+Imagine being able to love another human being without even a hint of selfishness.
+Imagine appreciating—no, reveling in—without so much as a modicum of jealousy the exalted capacities and station that God bestows on another.

 Will heaven be perfect?
 Absolutely.
 Will it be boring?
 Absolutely not!
 We will learn without error—but make no mistake about it, we will learn, we will grow, and we will develop.
-Far from being dead and dull, heaven will be an exhilarating, exciting experience that will never come to an end.
+Far from dull, heaven will be an exhilarating, exciting experience that will never come to an end.